How to make time go faster at work: 11 actionable tips and strategies

 So, whether you’re looking to get on top of your tasks, or just searching for a rabbit hole to dive down into (and spend hours doing it), look no further than productivity methods.

-The Pomodoro technique, Single-tasking, Eating the frog, Time blocking, and others – productivity methods can really help you get your head and work in order, or learn ways how to do it when the workload becomes overwhelming.
+The Pomodoro time tracking, Single-tasking, Eating the frog, Time blocking, and others – productivity methods can really help you get your head and work in order, or learn ways how to do it when the workload becomes overwhelming.

 9. Catch up on chores